opentensor/developer-docs/docs/subtensor-nodes/subtensor-error-messages.md

 ### Description

-the amount of stake you have is less than you have requested
+The amount of stake you have is less than you have requested

 ```bash
 {'code': 1010, 'message': 'Invalid Transaction', 'data': 'Custom error: 2'